numpy/numpy/doc/source/user/basics.strings.rst

 the short strings.

-Also note that unlike fixed-width strings and most other NumPy data types, ``StringDType`` does not store the string data in the "main" ``ndarray`` data buffer.
-Instead, the array buffer is used to store metadata about where the string data are stored in memory.
+Also note that unlike fixed-width strings and most other NumPy data types, ``StringDType`` does not always store the string data in the "main" ``ndarray`` data buffer.
+Instead, the array buffer can store short strings or metadata about where longer string data are stored in memory.
 This difference means that code expecting the array buffer to contain string data will not function correctly, and will need to be updated to support ``StringDType``.